James11222/sarabande/README.md

   <img src="logo/logo_text.png#gh-light-mode-only" width="100%">
 </p>

 A useful `python` package to measure the 3/4 PCFs of discrete periodic data in NlogN time.
 This is done using Fast Fourier Transforms.
+The package is available on PyPi via the command `pip install sarabande`.

 ## Basic Usage: